RRFSx/rrfs-workflow_beta/README.md

 # Build
 `git clone --recursive git@github.com:NOAA-GSL/rrfs2.git`

-Build from source codes and this will take a very long time:
+`cd sorc` and run the following command to build the system.
+This will take a very long time at the moment:
 `build.all`

 or you may open 3 terminals, with each terminal running one of the following commands: